top of page

 Step 1: Understand the Context

-• Start by understanding your organization's overall goals and strategy.
+• Understand your organization's overall goals and strategy.

-• Identify the key areas or priorities that need to be addressed.
+• Identify the key areas or priorities needing attention.

 Step 2: Set Clear Objectives

-• Objectives should be aligned with the organization's mission and strategic direction.
+• Align objectives with the organization’s mission and strategic direction.

 • Use the SMART criteria: Specific, Measurable, Achievable, Relevant, and Time-bound.